AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-originating-issue-details-tasks-projects.md

 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
 title: 'View: originating issue details for tasks and projects'
 description: When an issue is converted into a task or a project a resolving object relationship is established between the task or project and the issue.
-This view displays the following fields of the issue that completes automatically when the task or project completes - EDIT ME.
+This view displays the fields of the issue that completes automatically when the task or project completes.
 author: Lisa and Nolan
 feature: Reports and Dashboards
 exl-id: 5fefb174-3a18-408f-aa12-3f4aff23acfa